Why Do We Need A Re-Development?

 - A lobby leading to a reception area/meeting room with a kitchen attached

-- A glazed screen with sliding doors separating the reception area from the worship area; the screen can be opened as necessary for worship
+- A glazed screen with doors separating the reception area from the worship area; the screen can be opened as necessary for worship

 - The worship area is able to be used in a variety of layouts with chairs replacing the pews (some pews in the centre have already been removed to create a more flexible space)